 |Your content is appearing as a featured snippet for the keyword|

-This helps you in identifying keywords for which featured snippets appear and can be targeted, thus helping you plan your content according.
+This helps you in identifying keywords for which featured snippets appear and can be targeted, thus helping you plan your content accordingly.

-Voice Search Optimization is in its early days where Google’s Voice Assistant, Amazon’s Alexa, Apple’s Siri, and Microsoft’s Cortana are adding data and learning from them every day.
+Voice Search Optimization is still in its early days.
+Google’s Voice Assistant, Amazon’s Alexa, Apple’s Siri, and Microsoft’s Cortana are collecting data and learning from it every day.
 If predictions are to be believed, 2020 should be a landmark year for voice search.
-Therefore, if you embrace voice search right now when your competitors still warm up to it, your chances to win over in the “winner takes it all” would be the highest.
+If you choose embrace voice search right now while your competitors are still warming up to it, your chances to take the top spot in this “winner takes it all” endeavor will be much better.

-To begin your voice search journey, subscribe to Milestone Insights Voice Search Report.
-Our dedicated Customer Success Manager will help you assess your website’s voice search readiness and consult you on identifying voice search keyword opportunities and deploying Google Actions and Amazon Skills.
+The report in this article was taken directly from Milestone Insights.
+More than just a voice search optimization tool, Milestone Insights combines keyword research, backlinking, website performance, and competitive benchmarking all into one tool.
+And when you’re on the Milestone platform a dedicated Customer Success Manager will help you assess your website’s voice search readiness and consult you on identifying voice search keyword opportunities and deploying Google Actions and Amazon Skills.
 If you are a Milestone customer, reach out to your CSM today.
 If not, call us at +1 408-200-2211.